Writing Non-Beamer presentations in org-mode

 org-tree-slide

 is a simple tool to treat a tree of an org buffer as a single slide.
-Since each slide is displayed by simple narrowing, an editable presentation is easily achieved without restricting the functionality of Org-mode.
+Since each slide is displayed by simple narrowing, an editable presentation is easily achieved without restricting the functionality of Org Mode.
 And usage of org-tree-slide is not limited to a presentation.
-Three profiles are predefined for different scenarios.
+Three profiles are predefined for different use cases.

 Epresent